Health Information and Tools > Patient Care Handouts > Learning About Birth Control

 There are many different kinds of birth control.
 Each has pros and cons.
 Learning about all the methods will help you find one that is right for you.

-• Natural family planning can work if you and your partner are very careful and you have a regular ovulation cycle.
-You will need to keep good records so you know when you are most likely to become pregnant (you are fertile).
+• Natural family planning can work if you and your partner are careful and you have a regular ovulation cycle.
+You will need to keep records so you know when you are most likely to become pregnant (you are fertile).
 And during times you are fertile, you will need to not have sex or to use a barrier method.
 Natural family planning is also known as fertility awareness and the rhythm method.

 How do you choose the best method?